 In this out of balance context we’ve become out of balance people.

-By regaining a sense of our non-instrumental selves, which really equates to regaining a sense of our shared humanity, we tether ourselves to an identity that isn’t dependant on the vagaries of an instrumental, anxious and fearful world.
+By regaining a sense of our non-instrumental selves, which really equates to regaining a sense of our shared humanity, we tether ourselves to an identity that isn’t dependant on the shifting sands of an instrumental, anxious and fearful world.

 Our deepest peace and sense of belonging comes from a world in which dignity is afforded to human beings simply by virtue of being human.
 In this world we know in our deepest sense of self that we afford the same simple dignity to our selves.

-Next up, I want me some human belonging, where do I get me some?
-Organization who help their constituents tether to shared human belonging make every constituent an ombudsman for humanity.
-They provide their constituents a capability that is independent of the organization and completely transferable in terms of moving toward the world we all want.
+Next up, organizations who help the the people within them tether to shared human belonging makes every person within them an ombudsman for humanity.
+They provide their people with a capability that is independent of the organization and completely transferable in terms of moving toward the world we all want.
 It is a useful un-usefulness.
 It doesn’t make for pristine efficiency, but it does make for individual and collective success.